-Grenfell niece tribute distresses aunt
+Grenfell niece tribute distress for aunt

 "What she would be doing today, tomorrow, her 10th birthday, her 18th, her 21st and the rest of her life."

-Amaya and Amal were found next to each other in the lobby of the 23rd-floor lobby, while the body of Mr Tuccu was found outside the building.
+Amaya and Amal were found next to each other in the lobby of the 23rd floor, while the body of Mr Tuccu was found outside the building.
 Amna Mahmud Idris, one of Amal's cousins, also died on the night of 14 June last year while visiting the family.

 Winta recalled sharing a bedroom with her sister when growing up and how Amal used to hold her tightly when she had bad dreams.

-She told the inquiry: "That's where they were when they were burned alive, holding each other tight trying to squeeze the nightmare away."
+She told the public inquiry: "That's where they were when they were burned alive, holding each other tight trying to squeeze the nightmare away.

-She added: "To this day and the rest of my life I will never accept that they are gone and that I will never be able to see them again and I will never be able to feel their warmth, their kind and loving hearts."
+"To this day and the rest of my life I will never accept that they are gone and that I will never be able to see them again and I will never be able to feel their warmth, their kind and loving hearts."

 Another of Amal's sisters, Feruza Afewerki, said she "still hadn't been able to make sense of the senseless deaths of innocent and precious lives".